CINCINNATI -- It was a good night to be an incumbent running for Cincinnati City Council.

 All six of them kept their seats.

-But the other 17 candidates running faced the daunting challenge of wooing donors to raise enough money for ads and visiting thousands of porch stoops, hoping to train voters to remember their names and campaign message on Election Day.
+But the other 17 candidates who ran faced the daunting challenge of wooing donors to raise enough money for ads and visiting thousands of doorsteps, hoping to train voters to remember their name on Election Day.

 Votes by candidate

 P.G.
 Sittenfeld: 38,594